 A woman may bring one visitor with her to clinic appointments such as a 20-week ultrasound.
 Both parties should wear a face mask into the clinic and for the duration of the appointment.

 Who can go to pediatric appointments?

 When a parent brings their child in for an appointment or procedure, both the parent and child must wear a mask while on hospital grounds.
-Because the child is the patient, one parent counts as their one visitor.
-That parent or guardian cannot bring a partner, spouse or other children with them.
+Because the child is the patient, one parent counts as one visitor.
+That parent or guardian can bring a partner, spouse or other child with them.
 They may switch with another parent or guardian, although it’s safest to keep this to a minimum.